everx-labs/ever-cli/README.md

 cd target/release
 ```

 The `tonos-cli` executable is built in the `tonos-cli/target/release` folder.
 Create a folder elsewhere.
 Copy the `tonos-cli` executable into the new folder you have created.
+Or just add `tonos-cli/target/release` to the PATH local variable.

 ### Build from source on Windows